What is open source software?

 Control

-Many people prefer open source software because they have more control .
+Many people prefer using open source software because they have more control.
 They can examine the code to understand how it works, and enhance or change parts of it they don’t like.
-Users who aren’t programmers also benefit from the freedom that open source software provides ,- you can use for any purpose you wish and not be limited to the way someone else thinks it should be used.
+Users who do not have a programming background also benefit from the freedom that open source software provides, such as the ability to use the software for any purpose and their specific needs, and not be limited to the way someone else thinks it should be used.

 Training

 Open source software is known to help people become better programmers.
-Because open source code is publicly accessible, students can easily study it as they learn to make better software.
-Students can share their work with others, inviting comment and critique, as they develop their skills.
-When people discover mistakes in programs’ source code, they can share those mistakes with others to help them avoid making those same mistakes themselves.
+Due to the accessible nature of open source code, students can easily study it and share their work with others, thus helping them learn how to make better software and develop their skills.
+When people discover mistakes in programs’ source code, they can share these learnings and collaborate with the open source community to help them avoid making the same mistakes.

 Security

 Open source software is considered more secure and stable than proprietary software.
-As anyone can view and modify open source software, people other than the original creators can spot and correct errors or omissions.
-This leads to a larger and broader community working on changes and releases , ensuring that vulnerabilities and inefficiencies are responded to faster and more often
+Since anyone can view and modify the source code, people other than the original creators can spot and correct errors or omissions.
+This leads to a larger and broader community working on changes and releases, ensuring that vulnerabilities and inefficiencies are addressed faster and more often.

 Stability

-Successful and supported open source projects (like Firefox, Linux and WordPress) grow bigger and better over time.
+Successful and supported open source projects, such as Firefox, Linux, and WordPress, continue to grow bigger and better over time.
 This is partly due to the large communities supporting and contributing to their code.
 This is important for use in long-term projects and ensuring longevity.
-As programmers publicly distribute the source code for open source software, other users relying on that software for critical tasks can be sure their tools won’t disappear or fall into disrepair if thei original creators stop working on them – other development teams reliant on the application will continue to support it.
-In general, the distributed nature and sharing ethos of open source software ensures that your project is still supported even if the organisation that orgininated the application discontinues their involvement.
+As programmers publicly distribute the source code for open source software, other users relying on that software for critical tasks can be sure their tools won’t disappear or fall into disrepair if their original creators stop working on them – other development teams reliant on the application will continue to support it.
+In general, the distributed nature and sharing ethos of open source software ensures that your project is still supported even if the organisation that created the application discontinues their involvement.

 Community

-Open source software often inspires a community of users and developers to form around it, for example the Moodle LMS Community .
-That’s not unique to open source; many popular applications are the subject of meetups and user groups.
+Open source software often inspires a community of users and developers to form around it, such as the Moodle LMS Community.
+This is not unique to open source; many popular applications are the subject of meetups and user groups.
 But in the case of open source, the community isn’t just a fanbase that buys in (emotionally or financially) to an elite user group; it’s the people who produce, test, use, promote, and ultimately affect the software they love.

 There is a common misconception about what “open source” implies, and the concept’s implications are not only financial.

-While open source software applications may be free of charge, the third party services associated with implementing, migrating, providing managed services for and undertaking custom design and development are not.
+While open source software applications may be free of charge, third-party services associated with implementing, migrating, providing managed services for and undertaking custom design and development are not.

 Services for open source software technology